Did you find this article useful?

 Explore: Simple ways to save for your future

-Investing is an another way to save for your future.
+Investing is another way to save for your future.
 It could give higher long-term growth than leaving your money in a savings account.
 The key difference is there are no guarantees.
-The value of investments can go down as well as up, and you may not get back what you invest.
+Lower risk options are available, but the value of investments can go down as well as up, and you may not get back what you invest.

-At HSBC, you can start investing from as little as £50 a month and lower risk options are available (eligibility criteria and fees apply).
+At HSBC, you can start investing from £50.
+Eligibility criteria and fees apply.

-If you’re married, in a civil partnership or in a stable relationship and have shared assets, you may want to look at both your pensions and savings together.
+If you’re married or in a civil partnership, you may want to look at both your pensions and savings together and make the most of the allowances available to you.
 Our retirement calculator can help you work out the cost of living together when you’re no longer working.

 If you’re near retirement age and are concerned you won’t have enough money, think about whether you can delay when you finish work.
 If that’s an option, let your pension provider know as it may make sense to change where your pension is invested.